 The Online Resources for African American Language (ORAAL) project seeks to bring together information and resources about language in the African American community, for educators, researchers, and the public.

-Our website, oraal.uoregon.edu, came online in January 2018.
-It currently houses information about AAL, including our page on AAL Facts, which presents some linguistic background about AAL, and our page on AAL in Society, which discusses some controversies that have revolved around AAL in recent decades, as well as ongoing educational disparities in the U.S. educational system.
-New features are coming soon, including a page curating a range of resources for educators and a glossary of linguistic terms that get used in scientifically describing language varieties.
-Finally, our website is home to the Corpus of Regional African American Language (CORAAL), the first public corpus of AAL data, which provides new resources for researchers on this important language variety.
+This website, oraal.uoregon.edu, came online in January 2018.
+It houses information about AAL, including our page on About AAL, which includes some Frequently Asked Questions about AAL as well as several categories from the development of AAL, the linguistic background, and information about some controversies that have revolved around AAL in recent decades, as well as ongoing educational disparities in the U.S. educational system, as well as an extensive Bibliography of African American Language Research.
+Additionally, ORAAL includes two Resources pages.
+The first, Educational Resources, includes resources from other websites and podcasts, where anyone can learn about AAL, as well as pages specifically geared towards K-12 educators and Post-Secondary educators.
+The second, Research Resources, includes information for researchers interested in finding AAL data.
+ORAAL includes a Glossary of linguistic terms that are used to scientifically describe language varieties.
+Finally, ORAAL is home to the Corpus of Regional African American Language (CORAAL), the first public corpus of AAL data, which provides resources for researchers on this important language variety.

 We hope you find this website useful.
 Please check back for future updates.

 The project team and project funding

 This website was developed by a team at the University of Oregon, originally headed by Tyler Kendall and Jason McLarty.
 Charlie Farrington was primary in crafting most of the current website with additional help from Kaylynn Gunter.